 If you’d like to learn how to make envelopes from magazines, scrapbook paper, or any paper, really, read on.
 These make such pretty snail mail and are perfect for Valentine’s Day, birthdays, or just to brighten someone’s day.

 My daughter made her envelopes with scrapbook paper.
 That brought back memories of making these myself.
 I’ve always loved to have cute envelopes to send real mail.
 Sometimes I address them in calligraphy, sometimes I pull out some fun rubber stamps, and sometimes a sticker or two.

 (By the way, I have a LOT of pads of 12×12 scrapbooking paper that I’ve been collecting through the years, and from the look of my stash, you would think I was saving it for some future crafting apocalypse.
-I’m really happy that my daughter is actually using hers.)
+This is a great way to use it.)